Eggplant: Description

+Genetics

+The eggplant genome has 12 chromosomes.

 Etymology and regional names

 The plant and fruit have a profusion of English names.

 Eggplant-type names

 The name eggplant is usual in North American English and Australian English.
 First recorded in 1763, the word "eggplant" was originally applied to white cultivars, which look very much like hen's eggs (see image).
 Similar names are widespread in other languages, such as the Icelandic term eggaldin or the Welsh planhigyn ŵy.

 The white, egg-shaped varieties of the eggplant's fruits are also known as garden eggs, a term first attested in 1811.
 The Oxford English Dictionary records that between 1797 and 1888, the name vegetable egg was also used.